White House calls meeting with college officials on how to curb monkeypox on campus - NewsBreak

 The virus, which is transmitted by close, intimate contact, has since risen to more than 16,600 people in every state.
 The Biden administration declared it a public health emergency earlier this month.

-Monkeypox cases in the United States this year are characterized by a rash or lesions in nearly 99% of people diagnosed, according to data from the CDC .
-A majority of people also experienced tiredness, fever, chills, headache, enlarged lymph nodes, muscle aches and itching.
+Monkeypox cases in the United States this year are characterized by a rash or lesions in nearly 99 percent of people diagnosed, according to data from the CDC .
+A majority of people also experienced tiredness, fever, chills, headache, enlarged lymph nodes, muscle aches, and itching.

-While anyone can contract monkeypox, CDC Director Rochelle Walensky said during a briefing last week that about 98% of cases are currently in men and that “among cases with known recent sexual history and gender, 93% of cases were among men who reported recent sexual contact with other men.”
+While anyone can contract monkeypox, CDC Director Rochelle Walensky said during a briefing last week that about 98 percent of cases are currently in men and that “among cases with known recent sexual history and gender, 93 percent of cases were among men who reported recent sexual contact with other men.”

 Monkeypox can take between two and four weeks to resolve, a timeline that could cause significant disruptions to any student who is diagnosed and must isolate until all of their lesions disappear and are replaced with a new layer of skin.

-The post White House calls meeting with college officials on how to curb monkeypox on campus appeared first on Iowa Capital Dispatch .
+The post White House calls meeting with college officials on how to curb monkeypox on campus appeared first on New Hampshire Bulletin .

 Comments / 0